superbuddyy/crm-Django/README.md

-# Django-CRM
+# CRM Django

 ============

-Django CRM is opensource CRM developed on django framework.
+CRM Django is opensource CRM developed on django framework.
 It has all the basic features of CRM to start with.
 We welcome code contributions and feature requests via github.